thegreatgramblinham/i3wm-config/README.md

 xrandr --output HDMI-2 --right-of HDMI-1
 ```

-i3wm only seems to like *ONE* call to xrandr in the config file, but multiple command can be passed together.
+This call can be inserted into i3wm just like any other. i3wm only seems to like *ONE* call to xrandr in the config file, but multiple command can be passed together.
 For example:
 ```
 exec xrandr --output HDMI-1 --mode 1920x1080 --output HDMI-2 --mode 1920x1080 --output HDMI-2 --right-of HDMI-1
 ```